KaneshiroTakeshi000/Promiscuous-kamihime/README.md

 bana-bana

 Installation
-Install a userscript manager such as Tampermonkey or Violentmonkey
-Create a new script
+Install a userscript manager such as Tampermonkey Create a new script
 Paste the content of PromiscuousKamihime.js
 Save and open the game page